 Here you will find more background information on the effects.

-One of the items found in the effects collection is, for example, the wallet of the Geman Sinto Heinrich Laubinger, who died in Mauthausen Concentration Camp in 1940.
-With the help of the photos and papers found in this wallet, and using the documents of the ITS Archives, the life of this victim of Nazi persecution can be traced.
-Heinrich Laubinger was born in Oberdieten, Hesse, on 27 April 1899.
+One of the items found in the effects collection is, for example, the wallet of the German Sinto Heinrich Laubinger, who died in the Mauthausen concentration camp in 1940.
+With the help of the photos and papers found in this wallet as well as documents in the ITS Archives, it proved possible to retrace the life of this victim of Nazi persecution.
+Heinrich Laubinger was born in Oberdieten, Hesse on April 27, 1899.
 His grandfather Heinrich had the birth of his grandson registered at the notary’s office.
 His mother, the unmarried Wilhelmina Luna Laubinger, gave birth to the baby in the barn of an innkeeper.
-It was precisely in this year that “gypsies” in German states were to be registered at so-called “gypsy centers” of the security police.
-After this, other new laws followed quickly which made the lives of this minority group increasingly difficult.
-The Laubinger family managed to make it to Tilsit, at that time in Eastern Prussia, in 1916.
-Heinrich Laubinger had by that time grown into a 17-year old youth.
-This young man lived in Hannover from 25 November 1918 until the end of June 1919.
+It was precisely in this year that “gypsies” in German states were called upon to register at so-called “gypsy centers” of the security police.
+After this, other new laws quickly followed, making life increasingly difficult for members of this minority group.
+The Laubinger family managed to relocate to Tilsit, in what was then Eastern Prussia, in 1916.
+By that time, Heinrich Laubinger was seventeen.
+The young man lived in Hanover from November 25, 1918 to the end of June 1919.
 In his registration papers his occupation was listed as “Künstler” (artist).

 When and how he met the young widow Anna Rosa Winter is not known.
-On 21 December 1924 Heinrich Laubinger moved to Holzminden.
-A few weeks later, on 17 January 1925, Heinrich Laubinger and Anna Rosa Winter got married.
-Their daughter, Alma, was born on 16 December 1929, and three years later, on 10 December 1932, their son Eduard.
+On December 21, 1924 Heinrich Laubinger moved to Holzminden.
+A few weeks later, on January 17, 1925, Heinrich Laubinger and Anna Rosa Winter were married.
+Their daughter Alma was born on December 16, 1929 and three years later, on December 10, 1932, their son Eduard.
 Four months later, Anna Rosa Laubinger died in the Neuhaldensleben State Mental Hospital.
-In May 1937 the widower Laubinger moved to Minden in Westphalia and at first stayed at the house of Rudolf Weiß, a relative.
-Where Heinrich Laubinger was arrested, and when he was deported to Sachsenhausen Concentration Camp, cannot be ascertained from the documents kept in the ITS archives.
-In the Sachsenhausen Concentration Camp, the barely 40-year-old Laubinger, like so many other prisoners, had to do forced labor in the brick yards.
+In May 1937, the widower Laubinger moved to Minden in Westphalia, where he initially stayed in the home of Rudolf Weiss, a relative.
+Where Heinrich Laubinger was arrested and when he was deported to the Sachsenhausen concentration camp cannot be determined on the basis of the documents in the ITS archives.
+In the Sachsenhausen concentration camp, like so many other prisoners, Laubinger – who was barely forty at the time – had to perform forced labor in the brickyards.

-On 25 January 1940, 1,034 prisoners, among them Laubinger, were deported from Concentration Camp Sachsenhausen to Concentration Camp Mauthausen.
-There the 41-year-old Laubinger, as a prisoner in the category “Arbeitszwang—Reich” (forced labor-Reich) was given the prisoner number 2009 and was assigned to work in the “Marbacher Bruch” (Marbach quarry).
-Any personal belongings the prisoners might have been carrying on them were confiscated by the camp administration.
-Heinrich Laubinger had to hand over his wallet and everything it contained: personal papers, photos, official certificates.
-For the prisoners, weakened through malnourishment, beatings, insufficient clothing, horrendous sanitary conditions and constant terror, the hard labor in the quarry meant almost certain death.
-On 6 March 1940 at 2:50 p.m.
-Heinrich Laubinger died in Concentration Camp Mauthausen.
-In the death registry of the administration office of Mauthausen /Marbach the cause of death was noted as due to dysentery, weak heart and poor circulation.
-These and details of a similar nature frequently appear on death certificates from other concentration camps, too.
-The children and other family members never received word of what had become of Heinrich Laubinger, nor of his death.
-It wasn’t until many years later in 1959, when his sister Maria Diesenberg applied for financial restitution, that the family learned of his fate.
+On January 25, 1940, 1,034 prisoners, among them Laubinger, were deported from the Sachsenhausen to the Mauthausen concentration camp.
+There the forty-one-year-old Laubinger, in inmate in the category “Arbeitszwang—Reich” (forced labor – Reich), was given the prisoner number 2009 and assigned to work in the “Marbacher Bruch” (Marbach quarry).
+All personal belongings the inmates were carrying on them were confiscated by the camp administration.
+Heinrich Laubinger had to hand over his wallet and everything it contained: personal papers, photos, official documents.
+For the inmates, who were already weakened through malnourishment, physical abuse, insufficient clothing, horrendous sanitary conditions and constant terror, the heavy labor in the quarry meant almost certain death.
+At 2:50 p.m. on March 6, 1940, Heinrich Laubinger died in the Mauthausen concentration camp.
+In the death registry of the Mauthausen/Marbach administration office, dysentery, weak heart and poor circulation were noted as the causes of death.
+These and symptoms of a similar nature frequently appear on death certificates from other concentration camps as well.
+Neither his children nor other family members ever received word of what had become of Heinrich Laubinger, or notification of his death.
+It was not until many years later, in 1959, that the family learned of his fate when his sister Maria Diesenberg applied for financial restitution.

-The ITS traces the biography of Heinrich Laubinger in a folder of pedagogical materials which is used in schools and in extra-curricular teaching.
-The biographical information and the images of the preserved photos and documents are augmented by accompanying historical texts and a view of the years following 1945.
+The ITS retraces the biography of Heinrich Laubinger in a folder of educational materials used in schools and for extra-curricular teaching.
+The biographical information and the reproductions of the preserved photos and documents are accompanied by historical texts and an account of the years following 1945.